AdobeDocs/experience-platform.en/help/edge/solution-specific/iab-tcf/overview.md

 Default consent is used when there is no consent preference already saved for a customer.
 This means the default consent options can control the behavior of the AEP Web SDK and change based on a customer's region.

-For example, if you have a customer that is not within the jurisdiction of General Data Protection Regulation (GDPR), the default consent could be set to "in," but inside the jurisdiction of GDPR, the default consent could be set to "pending."
+For example, if you have a customer that is not within the jurisdiction of General Data Protection Regulation (GDPR), the default consent could be set to `in`, but inside the jurisdiction of GDPR, the default consent could be set to `pending`.
 Your cloud management platform (CMP) might detect the customer's region and provide the flag `gdprApplies` to the IAB TCF 2.0.
 This flag can be used to set the default consent.

 For more information on default consent, refer to the [default consent section](../../fundamentals/configuring-the-sdk.md#default-consent) in the SDK configuration documentation.